Eastbound & Down: Season 3 (2012)

+Season 4 (2013)

 Production

 Production on the second season of the show began in May 2010.
 The setting moved to Mexico, with shooting actually occurring in Gurabo, Puerto Rico.
 The new season brought several changes to the cast, including new faces Michael Peña and Ana de la Reguera, who play the owner of a Mexican baseball team and Kenny's new love interest, respectively.
 Don Johnson appeared in the role of Kenny's father, whom Kenny and Stevie managed to track down in Mexico.
 All of the supporting cast from the first season are absent or only make cameo appearances, with the only exception being Steve Little as Stevie Janowski, who follows Kenny to Mexico.
 Ben Best is not a writer for Season 2 but returns in a small role as Clegg.
 Adam Scott returns in two episodes as the now cocaine-free baseball executive Pat Anderson.

 Actor Deep Roy joined the cast as Aaron, one of Kenny's new Mexican sidekicks.
 The Mexican baseball team owned by Peña's character Sebastian Cisneros, the Charros, is coached by Roger Hernandez, played by actor Marco Rodriguez.
 Co-director Jody Hill described the season as "a cross between the films Amores perros and The Bad News Bears".
 Hill directed four episodes in season two, while David Gordon Green directed three.

 Season 2 premiered on September 26, 2010.
 Vice magazine reported on August 31, 2010 that "it's worthy of the original and is its own different, more somber beast."
-The writers had considered setting the second season in America; according to McBride, "at one point, we considered opening on a shot of the big sombrero at South of the Border, so you think Kenny’s in Mexico.
-And then he would have said [voice-over tone], ‘I went down to the butthole of the Carolinas.’ [laughs] We actually thought about setting the entire season in Myrtle Beach instead of in Mexico.
+The writers had considered setting the second season in America; according to McBride, "at one point, we considered opening on a shot of the big sombrero at South of the Border, so you think Kenny's in Mexico.
+And then he would have said [voice-over tone], 'I went down to the butthole of the Carolinas.' [laughs] We actually thought about setting the entire season in Myrtle Beach instead of in Mexico.
 I gotta say, the Myrtle Beach idea was pretty brilliant.
 It would have really been something.
 Maybe he ends up there next season. [beat] Who knows?"

 Season 3 saw Jason Sudeikis join the cast, and the returns of Matthew McConaughey as Texas scout Roy McDaniel, and Will Ferrell who reprised his role as car salesman Ashley Schaeffer.
 Ike Barinholtz also joined the cast as Ivan, a Russian pitcher who serves as Kenny's competition.
 The show was filmed in Myrtle Beach, South Carolina at TicketReturn.com Field and features Kenny as a member of a minor league baseball team called Myrtle Beach Mermen.